unstoppabledomains/dev-docs/partner/access-ud-sandbox.md

 ---
-title: Accessing the UD Sandbox | Unstoppable Domains Developer Portal
+title: Setting up UD Sandbox for Testing | Unstoppable Domains Developer Portal
-description: This page details how to access the Unstoppable Domains sandbox environment for partners to test their integrations.
+description: This page details how to access and set up the Unstoppable Domains sandbox environment for partners to test their integrations.
 ---

-# Accessing the Unstoppable Domains Sandbox
+# Setting up UD Sandbox for Testing

-This page details how to access the Unstoppable Domains sandbox environment for partners to test their integrations.
+This page details how to access and set up the Unstoppable Domains sandbox environment for partners to test their integrations.

 ## Step 1: Sign In to the UD Sandbox